 Morrisby is a UK-based company that has been at the forefront of psychometric testing for career decision making for over 50 years.
 The test – in English – lasts for 2 hours and tests students on their verbal, numerical, spatial, mechanical and abstract reasoning; students also fill out an interests and personality questionnaire.
 For those with special educational needs and who are newer to English, an option is available to identify this and the results are adjusted accordingly.

-The Arbeitsagentur offers tests for Grade 11-12 students interested in studying a range of subject areas.
+The Arbeitsagentur offers tests for Grade 11-12 students interested in studying a range of subject areas (see below).
 These tests help students to identify their suitability for a particular field of study, based on their aptitude for the type of thinking required in that subject.
 LIS hosts the specialist team of psychologists from the Arbeitsagentur, allowing the test to be conducted in school.
 However, the results of the test are discussed individually with one of the Arbeitsagentur psychologists and not automatically shared with the Beyond LIS team (unless the student wishes to do so).